MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Explore-Metrics-Week-in-the-Life.md

 ## Access to Week in the life

-**Week in the life** data is available through the recommendations within **See your insights** in the **Take action** section of a related insight.
+**Week in the life** data is available through the recommendations within **See your insights** in the **Take action** section of a relevant behavior.
 Or you can bookmark a direct link to each in Workplace Analytics.
-For example, open [Workplace Analytics](https://workplaceanalytics.office.com/Home), and then navigate to `/Innovation/WeekintheLife` and save this direct link as a bookmark.
+For example, open [Workplace Analytics](https://workplaceanalytics.office.com/Home), and then go to [/Innovation/WeekintheLife](/Innovation/WeekintheLife) and save this direct link as a bookmark.

 ## All collaboration hours